Blue Box Recycling Collection

 Learn more about proper sorting and preparation for select materials known to cause problems at the Region's recycling centre because sorting your recycling matters.

-Using the Blue Box diverts waste from landfill and saves natural resources by limiting the amount of raw materials required to produce new products.
+Using the Blue Box diverts waste from landfill and saves natural resources by limiting the amount of raw materials needed to produce new products.